GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     append a *unit* that begins with a hyphen (–).
 If you are contouring with `grdcontour <grdcontour.html>`_ and you specify
-    this option without appending a unit, the unit will be taken from the :math:`z`-unit attribute of the grid header.
+    this option without appending a unit, the unit will be taken from the *z*-unit attribute of the grid header.

 +v:
     Place curved labels that follow the wiggles of the line segments.